damienlancry/torcs-1.3.4/README.md

 # Blocking TORCS

-This a modified version of an all in one package of TORCS specially conceived to make its behavior closer to an OpenAI Gym environment and make it easier to apply Reinforcement Learning to TORCS.
+This a modified version of an all in one package of TORCS specially conceived to make its behavior closer to an OpenAI Gym environment and make it easier to apply Reinforcement Learning (RL) to TORCS.
 The one and only modification stands in src/scr_server/scr_server.cpp .

 In the original version, the server used to wait 10 ms for the client control command.
 If it received a new action within 10 ms it would apply this action in the simulator and then sends the new server state to the client.
 Otherwise, the last action received would be applied again.

 In this modified version, the server waits indefinitely for the client control command, as would do any OpenAI gym environment.

+I jointly wrote a Python Class ```TorcsEnv``` actually inheriting from the Class ```gym.Env``` making it really easy to apply existing implementations of RL algorithms to this environment.
+Available at https://github.com/DamienLancry/gym_torcs .

 ## Getting Started: